CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/bewerbung/index.en.md

             </select>
         </div>
     </div>
-    <p class="help">Please answer with your expected ocupation at the expected moving date in March 2022.</p>
+    <p class="help">Please answer with your expected ocupation at the expected moving date in April or May 2022.</p>
 </div>

 <div class="field">